crixer18/lilium-digital-garden-jekyll/docs/start-personalizing.md

 To make it even easier, I suggest you download a proper text editor, like [Atom](https://atom.io/) or [Visual Studio](https://visualstudio.microsoft.com/), that can help you with any syntax mistakes.
 When you are ready, you'll discover how many amazing things you can create by mixing markdown with some HTLM.

 Another thing that you should probably know is that to be creative does not mean to be messy.
 It’s much easier to use a Jekyll site if its directories are in order.
-So, when you create a new note, you should put it **in the "_notes" folder**.
-This way, it will appear in the "Seeds" section, which is a blog-style list of your entries.
-[Here](https://jekyllrb.com/docs/collections/) you can find a lot of information on that page, such as how to change the order of the displayed notes.
-In any case, I suggest you to take a look at the [Jekyll](https://jekyllrb.com/) documentation.
+So, when you create a new note, you should put it **in the "seeds" folder** and remember to link it in the "/seeds/index.md" page.
+If you want to customize that section I suggest you take a look at the [Jekyll](https://jekyllrb.com/) documentation.

 <hr>